zincsamael/muppy/muppy/doc/source/intro.rst

 distutils.log.Log
 codecs.Codec

-or determine wether more memory is used after a certain function has been called.
+or determine whether more memory is used after a certain function has been called.

 >>> global_list = []